 Another amazing walking day!
 You will walk past Alpine pastures (once used by smugglers as shepherds), visit the lovely summit of Artzamendi and then start walking down along streams and little brooks.
 You pass a beautiful hole in the rock known as the Pas de Roland, along the River Nive: the legend says that Roland of Roncesvalles, wanted to join his troops and being late, gave a big kick in the rock to open his way … and there appeared a lovely place with a nice beach by the water.

 Finally, you will reach the evocative village of Itxassou, a little village of about 2,000 inhabitants, still crossed by River Nive, with a lovely little Basque church we recommend to visit.
-You stay a ** hotel renowned for its local authenticity, and the exquisite cuisine.

 Overnight with breakfast and dinner in Itxassou.